lytedev/love2d-bootstrap/README.md

+# love2d-bootstrap

+This repository is meant to add a lot of basic functionality to your projects and is a great base to start a new project on.

-# Project Name
+# Features

+* Flexible and powerful animation system
+* In-game console and scripting engine with hooks for realtime development
+* Server-client logic baked in from the get-go
+* The incredible [hump][hump] library
+* Simple assets manager

-## Dependencies
+# Dependencies

-### LOVE2D
+## LOVE2D

 [Website][love2d]

-### Helper Utilities for More Productivity (HUMP)
+## Helper Utilities for More Productivity (HUMP)

 [Website][hump]

 The hump library files must be included in the project.
 You can quickly grab them with the following command:

 `git clone https://github.com/vrld/hump.git lib/hump`